 There are no stairs in this tower (until you get to the top).
 Instead, it is a gradual slope which is much easier on the legs.
 It won’t take you long to reach the top.

-Entry is only 25 DKK each, but it is free with the Copenhagen Card, which we had.
+Entry is only 25 DKK each but is free with the Copenhagen Card, which we had.
 (More on that later).
 Open everyday from 10am – 6pm, except on Tuesdays and Wednesdays when they close at 9pm.
 The closest metro station to the Round Tower is Nørrebro.

 The Little Mermaid